Home » Craft Room » Easy to Make Napkins for Spring & Summer

 • Once you have 1/4″ turned over and ironed, and then 1/2″ turned over and ironed, it’s time to make your mitered corners.
 Here is the link to a tutorial I did on mitered corners for another project.

-• Once you’ve sewn the backstitch around your napkin, you can get started with putting the crochet edge-on.
-Work 3 single crochets into each backstitch segment.
-This youtube video will show you how to pick up stitches within each backstitch segment (But remember you’re only putting 3 stitches into each segment).
-You’ll repeat this for each backstitch segment all-around your napkin.
-At your corners, add two extra chain stitches as you turn the corner.
-In other words, when you get to the last segment before the corner, after you’ve done your 3rd stitch, do two chains before you start the 1st single crochet in the first segment on the next side.
-Make sense?
+3. Add two extra chain stitches at each corner, as you turn the corner.
+In other words, when you get to the last segment before your turn to the next side, after you’ve done your 3rd stitch, do two chains before you start the 1st single crochet in the first segment on the next side.

-• Once you’ve gone all the way around, it’s time to start the second row.
+• It’s time to start the second row once you’ve gone all the way around.
 Essentially what we’re doing on this row is doing a single crochet stitch in the middle of each of the three stitches you just did and then chaining 2 and repeating these three stitches for the entire row.

 Simple Eyelet Edge Pattern

-• When you get to each corner chain stitch 3-4 to give the edging the ease it needs.
+• When you reach each corner, chain stitch 3-4 to ease the edging.

 • I have produced a wee video giving a glimpse of how I created the eyelet.
 I am a firm believer in a picture (or in this case…video) is worth a thousand words.
 Hope this helps.